 Change Topics affected Added note that the overall layout of the memory maps of devices based around the ARMv6-M and ARMv7-M architectures are fixed.
-Tailoring the image memory map to your target hardware on page 3-10 Added links to Scatter-loading file with link to bit-band objects, ARMARMv7-M, and ARMARMv6-M. Tailoring the image memory map to your target hardware on page 3-10 Added links to Scatter-loading file with link to bit-band objects.
-Scatter-loading description file on page 3-11 Added a new topic called Scatter-loading file with link to bit-band objects.
-Scatter-loading file with link to bit-band objects on page 3-16 For SYS_ELAPSED, clarified that R0 contains 0 on success and -1 on failure.
-SYS_ELAPSED (0x30) on page 8-15 Clarified that the linker uses a version of the library setup code rather than theuser_initial_stackheap() function when tailoring the stack and heap placement in the scatter-loading file.
+Tailoring the image memory map to your target hardware on page 3-10 Added links to Scatter file with link to bit-band objects, ARMARMv7-M, and ARMARMv6-M. Tailoring the image memory map to your target hardware on page 3-10 Added links to Scatter file with link to bit-band objects.
+About the scatter-loading description syntax on page 3-11 Added a new topic called Scatter file with link to bit-band objects.
+Scatter file with link to bit-band objects on page 3-16 For SYS_ELAPSED, clarified that R0 contains 0 on success and -1 on failure.
+SYS_ELAPSED (0x30) on page 8-15 Clarified that the linker uses a version of the library setup code rather than theuser_initial_stackheap() function when tailoring the stack and heap placement in the scatter file.
 Reset and initialization on page 3-17